Studying online

 Students are able to (1) demonstrate an advanced understanding of the role of the pharmacist and communication in the delivery of patient-centred care through interactive sessions, role-play and case studies; (2) discuss the role of beliefs, values and attitudes in a diverse community and demonstrate the ability to work with patients' beliefs, values and attitudes to provide patient-centred care; (3) demonstrate the dispensing of prescriptions using dispensing software; (4) explain the basic principles of pharmacodynamics and pharmacokinetics; (5) demonstrate an advanced understanding of the clinical physiology and pharmacology of the autonomic nervous system and apply this knowledge to identify drug effects at these targets; (6) describe the mechanism of action, pharmacological effects, pharmacokinetic properties, therapeutic uses, contraindications, adverse effects and clinically significant drug interactions of the principal drugs and drug classes used to treat various conditions; (7) apply knowledge of pharmacological principles and major disease states to clinical decision-making; and (8) develop medication management plans using evidence based principles for major disease states that includes anticipated therapeutic goals as well as any clinical testing requirements for monitoring drug effectiveness and potential toxicity.

-Indicative assessments in this unit are as follows: (1) written examination; (2) oral assessment; and (3) ongoing assessments.
+Indicative assessments in this unit are as follows: (1) written examination; (2) oral assessment; (3) ongoing assessments; and (4) professional behaviour assessment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the oral assessment component.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the oral assessment and professional behaviour assessment components.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.